MtnViewJohn/DrawBoy/README.md

 -||-||--||--|||--||--||-||--||--|||--||--||-||--||--||  493 -->  | * *  * |
 [Weaving:45]  T)abby  L)iftplan  R)everse  S)elect pick  P)ick list  Q)uit
 ```
-It\'s time to turn the loom off for the night, so you quit DrawBoy.
+It is time to turn the loom off for the night, so you quit DrawBoy.
 The
 next day you continue weaving.
 The draw-down from the previous days
 weaving is still visible in your terminal window and the last pick was
 493.